alkreb/wolf-pack-tracker-au24/docs/index.md

 ## Getting started

-The **Getting started** tutorial explains how to set up your system to use the Wolf Pack Tracker API.
+The **Getting started** tutorial explains how to set up your system to use the Wolf Pack Tracker service API.

 * [Wolf Pack Tracker API setup](getting-started.md).